Welcome to Craighead Wind Farm

 Galileo is committed to developing projects that deliver substantial and tangible long-term benefits locally, fostering strong community relations.

-Through our Community Wealth Fund, we adhere to the Scottish Government Good Practice Principles for Community Benefits, which offers a funding package of £5,000 per MW of generating capacity to the local community..8 We however go above and beyond this, with our offer of shared ownership and Construction Community Fund, as outlined below.
+Through our Community Wealth Fund, we adhere to the Scottish Government Good Practice Principles for Community Benefits, and offer a funding package worth £5,000 per MW of the wind farm’s installed capacity to local communities annually.
+This figure is index linked, so will rise in line with inflation.

 Community Wealth Fund